When we come to meet with you to plan our wedding, what should we bring?

 How much room do you need to set up?

 I usually work from a rectangular table supplied by the restaurant.
 That usually defines the space I need.
 I’ll need enough room around it to place my speaker stands and an accessory stand or two beside it.
-If there is limited space, I can work from a smaller table.
+If you are having the photo booth, the booth itself takes up 4 x 5 feet but also requires a rectangular table next to it to hold the dress-up props and to give your guests a surface to sign the photo/scrapbook/guestbook that comes with it.

 Can we give you a play list?

 Yes, but please prioritize it.
-For example: Two stars means definitely play.
-One star means play if possible.
-No stars means -these are examples of songs we like, but if they don’t fit with the mood on the dancefloor don’t worry about it.
-Also, if you want the song played for a dedication or activity, please let me know ahead of time.
+For example: Highlighted or with a star means definitely play while the other songs are examples of songs you like to be played if they fit in.
+Also, if you want the song played for a dedication, special group or activity, please let me know ahead of time.

 What about a DON’T play list?